RackHD/docs/docs/rackhd/configuration.rst

-tftpBindPort           Listening port for TFTP server  (defaults to 69). tftpBindAddress        File root for TFTP server to serve files (defaults to './static/tftp'). tftproot               Fully-qualified directory from which static TFTP content is served
+tftpBindPort           Listening port for TFTP server  (defaults to 69). tftpBindAddress        File root for TFTP server to serve files (defaults to './static/tftp'). tftproot               Fully-qualified directory from which static TFTP content is served minLogLevel            A numerical value for filtering the logging from RackHD
 ==================== ===================================================================================

+The log levels for filtering are defined at https://github.com/RackHD/on-core/blob/master/lib/common/constants.js#L36-L44

 HTTPS/TLS Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~